 Tightening up the Accounts Receivable Controls in your Distribution Accounting Software is Always a Good Practice

 These are some of the benefits of better Accounts Receivable controls:

 - Reduced risk of write-offs.

 - Reduced risk of commission charge-backs.

 - Improved liquidity.
 If you’re not a bank, then don’t act like one.
 Keeping liquidity strong helps your credit line balance.
 That frees up cash for new purchases.

 - Better operational procedures.
-If all customer information is available in your distribution management software system, all employees can access accounts, solve problems, be alerted to credit holds, and view customer status instantaneously.
+If all customer information is available in your distribution accounting software system, all employees can access accounts, solve problems, be alerted to credit holds, and view customer status instantaneously.

 Evaluate Your Accounts Receivable Policy